September 27

 Vincent went to Avignon and later to Rome to continue his studies.
 While he was there, he served as a chaplain to the Count of Goigny.
 He was also placed in charge of distributing money to the deserving poor.
 He also became a pastor in a small parish in Clichy for a while.
 At the same time, he also served as a tutor and spiritual director.

-Vincent went to many places to visit and help the sick, the elderly and the poor.
-However, in order to continue this mission, he realized he needed more money and more people to help all those who needed help.
-And so, he began to ask wealthy people to donate money and distribute them to the sick and poor of his community.
+Vincent went to many places to visit and help the sick, the elderly, and the poor.
+However, in order to continue this mission, he realized he needed more money and more people to help all those who needed it.
+And so he began to ask wealthy people to donate money and distribute it to the sick and poor in his community.
 He was so nice and kind that the wealthy people did not mind handing him money for such a worthy cause.

-From that time on, Vincent spent his life preaching missions to and providing relief to the poor.
+From that time on, Vincent spent his life preaching missions and providing relief to the poor.
 He also established hospitals for them.
 Later on, he extended his ministry and concern to convicts.
-Vincent’s desire and mission to evangelize and assist the poor was so great that, with the help of St. Louise de Marillac, he founded a lay institute of women, called Daughters of Charity, to help serve the poor and the neglected.
+Vincent’s desire and mission to evangelize and assist the poor were so great that, with the help of St. Louise de Marillac, he founded a lay institute of women called the Daughters of Charity to help serve the poor and the neglected.
 He also established a religious institute of priests, the Congregation of Priests of the Mission, now known as the Vincentians.

 Reforming the Clergy

-Vincent also helped in reforming the clergy and the manner they were taught and prepared for the priesthood.
+Vincent also helped reform the clergy and the manner in which they were taught and prepared for the priesthood.
 He did this through retreats and later by helping develop a precursor to modern-day seminaries.
 At one point, his congregation was directing 53 major seminaries.
-Vincent’s retreats were opened to priests and laymen and were so well-attended that it was said he infused a “Christian spirit among more than 20,000 persons in his last 23 years.”
+Vincent’s retreats were open to priests and laymen and were so well attended that it was said he infused a “Christian spirit among more than 20,000 people in his last 23 years.”

 Five Interesting Facts About St. Vincent de Paul

-3. St. Vincent de Paul was said to have a mean temper.
+• St. Vincent de Paul was said to have a mean temper.
 In his prayers, he often begged God to slow his anger.
-His work with the poor eventually softened his heart and became the kind and tender pastor God desired him to be.
+His work with the poor eventually softened his heart, and he became the kind and tender pastor God desired him to be.

-4. St. Vincent de Paul’s heart was incorrupt.
+• St. Vincent de Paul’s heart was incorruptible.
 His heart and bones have been placed inside a wax figure of his body.
 His relics can be seen in the Church of St. Vincent de Paul in Paris.

 Prayer to St. Vincent de Paul